chhofi/ansible-raycrafter/docs/source/django.rst

 You can use any django project you want but you might have to configure some things.
 The best way to start is to use the Cookiecutter-Django_ template.
 It will create the whole project skeleton for you and is ready to use with this project.
+This repository is using a `test django project <https://github.com/RayCrafter/djangotest>`_, which was created with Cookiecutter-Django_.

 Note that the default values in the playbooks assume that your project structure looks something like this::